vrthra-forks/F1/README.md

 ### List of changes made to the sourcecode to make it run on Linux systems - ###
+- Requires clang to work in Linux
 - "stdint.h" header included in main.c
 - fuzz\_src is written to fuzz.S instead of fuzz.s
-- "clang -g -Ofast -mcmodel=medium  -o fuzzer main.c fuzz.S" in place of "cc -g -Ofast -o fuzzer main.c fuzz.S" in MacOS
+- Compiled in Linux using "clang -g -Ofast -mcmodel=medium  -o fuzzer main.c fuzz.S"
+  while MacOS compiles using "cc -g -Ofast -o fuzzer main.c fuzz.S"
 - stackp's array size is INT\_MAX/100 in Linux (INT\_MAX in MacOS)
 - out\_region\_initp's arraysize is UINT\_MAX/100 (UINT\_MAX in MacOS)
 - all contents of ".section  __DATA,__data" is moved to ".text" section in vm\_ops.s